Skip to main content

 Program Overview

-Our BS in community health degree program is applied and hands-on.
+Our BS in public health practice degree program is applied and hands-on.
 You will learn techniques to promote healthy lifestyle choices and improve the quality of life of individuals and groups using culturally competent techniques and methods.

 90%